-DRAMA 10

-(5 credits) Recommended: None
+DRAMA 10 (5 credits)

-Drama 10 provides an introductory look at acting and theatre production.
+An introductory look at acting and theatre production.
 Developing a character and rehearsal techniques are the main areas of focus.
 Plenty of time is devoted to gaining confidence on the stage and being comfortable performing in front of others.